... 101 and FAQ ...

 * For those who are new to Hapay, and those who are not new, it should be taken under advice that this medicine does not need to be used everyday.
 Primarily, a medicine, by definition, is to be used infrequently and only as and when needed.
 Take care of your body and listen to your needs as they arise.
 Ask the question, "Do I really need this right now, and why, for what purpose or reason?"

 Many also use this medicine for grounding, as tobacco products have that effect, but be mindful that there are many other techniques that do not require medicine to have that effect.
 Grounding can be a conscious practice, feet on the earth, feeling that support, some form of embodiment practice will help.
-Above all, it is advisable that you are already grounded well before receiving any medicine in a sacramental way.
+Above all, it is advisable that you are already grounded well before receiving any medicine in a sacramental way - the same applies for those who are giving the sacrament.
 Explore this area and you will find new ways of relating with the earth and the ground, finding more centre in your own body without the need for external tools to achieve that result.
-I wish you well...
+I wish you well... be safe, be healthy, and be happy.

 The Spirit of Service